robalb/my-website/astro-website/src/pages/posts/modinsecurity.md

 permalink: https://halb.it/posts/modinsecurity/
 ---

-This was one of the web challenges for the cyberchallenge ctf that took place in Italy in 2019.
+This was one of the web challenges for the cyberchallenge CTF that took place in Italy in 2019.
-I had a lot of fun solving it, and at the time i also drafted a writeup for it but i never got around publishing it until now
+I had a lot of fun solving it, and now that I have a personal blog I'm happy to finally share the writeup I wrote for it at the time.

 ## the challenge